 We are legally responsible for keeping track of who joins us on tour.
 This is in the case that any one of our guests becomes symptomatic, we can trace and notify all parties involved.
 As per Australian Government requirements, we have to take the full name and email of each guest on tour.
 We are not legally allowed to allow you passage otherwise.
 Please do the right thing by everyone.

 Guests will be designated seats which must be the sole seat they use for the entirety of the tour.
-Guests shall not be seated next to those with whom they would not normally associate.

 All guests and staff are asked to wash hands regularly and use hand sanitiser before entering the tour vehicle.
 While we will have hand sanitiser available for your use, it is wise and advisable to bring your own for personal use.
 This prevents over-handling of communal hand sanitiser and, in turn, prevents the spread.